Shir0kamii/Flask-CSV/README.rst

 Change delimiter
 ################

-You can also change the delimiter with the `delimiter` option
+You can also change the delimiter with the `delimiter` option.

 .. code-block:: python